 Don’t worry, you don’t have to pronounce the whole name, you can simply call it DE.
-DE is an unusual but very useful substance that has a wide variety of applications.
+Diatomaceous earth is an unusual but very useful substance that has a wide variety of applications.
 If you want to see how it can help you, read on.

-DE is a unique organic garden pesticide that claims many benefits.
+DE is an organic, natural insecticide that claims many benefits.
 Pest control professionals, gardeners, and farmers have been using it for decades.

 So, why the strange name?
 Well, DE is made from ground-up fossilized diatoms.
-The origins of DE make it sound icky, but it’s not.
+The origins of diatomaceous earth make it sound icky, but it’s not.
 It looks like plain old chalky powder.

-DE is rich in silica and other minerals.
-When ground, DE particles are very sharp.
+Diatomaceous earth is rich in silica and other minerals.
+When ground, diatomaceous earth particles are very sharp.
 Think of them as very tiny pieces of broken glass.
-DE can kill ticks, spiders, cockroaches, crickets, fleas, bed bugs, and many other gardens and household pests.
+DE can kill insects such as ticks, spiders, cockroaches, crickets, fleas, bed bugs, and many other gardens and household pests.

 But have no worries, it is not toxic to humans or pets.
 DE is also found in some paints, rubber products, medicine, some types of toothpaste, skincare products, and water filters.